Csaba Kesjár

-Csaba Kesjár (9 February 1962, Budapest – 24 June 1988 at Norisring, Nuremberg) was a Hungarian racing driver.
+Csaba Kesjár (9 February 1962 – 24 June 1988) was a Hungarian racing driver who was born in Budapest and died in Norisring, Nuremberg.

 Career

 Csaba Kesjár's father János and his grandfather were also racing drivers.
 He began to race go-karts in his native Hungary in 1975 and went on to become the national champion on several occasions.

 Kesjár moved on to participate in the Hungarian Formula Easter series between 1982 and 1985, winning four consecutive championship titles.
 During that time, he also participated in the international Cup of Peace and Friendship, winning the fifth and final race of the 1983 season.

 In 1986, Kesjár drove for Walter Lechner Racing in the Austrian Formula Ford series and won the championship title in a Reynard-constructed car.
 He also became the Hungarian hillclimbing champion during the same year.

 In 1987, Kesjár moved on to drive a Volkswagen-powered Dallara for Horst Schübel Racing in the German Formula Three Championship.
 Although his team-mate Bernd Schneider won the series that year, Kesjár was only classified 14th in the overall standings.
 He achieved his best race result by finishing fourth at the Österreichring, although he did manage to win a non-championship race at the Hockenheimring.

 Hours after the 1987 Hungarian Grand Prix, Kesjár drove Zakspeed's Formula One car at the Hungaroring as part of a commercial endeavour.
 He completed three laps and thus became the first Hungarian to drive a Formula One car sixteen years prior to Zsolt Baumgartner becoming the country's first driver to actually start a Grand Prix.

 In 1988, Kesjár continued his participation in the German Formula Three Championship with Horst Schübel Racing and a Volkswagen-powered Dallara.
 He accumulated a total of 33 championship points in the first six races of the season.